MidnattLantern/hidoc/manual testing.md

 ![invalid-signin-2](https://raw.githubusercontent.com/MidnattLantern/hidoc/main/Readme%20images/manual_testing/invalid-signin-2.png)

 - If signed in, clicking "sign out" will sign said user out:
-This can be tested by signing in, then click "sign out" at the navigation bar.
+This can be tested by signing in and then clicking "sign out" at the navigation bar.

 404:
 ---
 - If inside an invalid page, a 404 message appears:
-This can be tested by adding any nonsensical text to the url, such as `/sauce`:
+This can be tested by adding any nonsensical text to the URL, such as `/sauce`:

 Navigation bar options:
 ---
 - If signed out, the navigation bar options are: "Browse", "Sign in", and "Sign up":
-This can be tested by visting HiDoc for the first time.
+This can be tested by visiting HiDoc for the first time.
 If you're a regular, make sure to click "sign out" in the navigation bar:
 ![navbar-signout](https://raw.githubusercontent.com/MidnattLantern/hidoc/main/Readme%20images/manual_testing/navbar-signout.png)

 - If signed in, the navigation bar options are: "Browse", "Create project", "Watch List", "Sign out", and "My projects":
 This can be tested by signing in.
 If you're a regular, chances are these options appear upon visitation:
 ![navbar-signin](https://raw.githubusercontent.com/MidnattLantern/hidoc/main/Readme%20images/manual_testing/navbar-signin.png)

-- If scrolling down, the navigation bar is fixed on the top of the page.
+- If scrolling down, the navigation bar is fixed at the top of the page.

 Browsing:
 ---
-- All projects on the API is displayed on the browse page.
+- All projects on the API are displayed on the browse page.
 - Entering text in the search bar will filter all projects according to the text input:
 By default, all projects stored on the API will appear:
 ![search-bar-unfiltered](https://raw.githubusercontent.com/MidnattLantern/hidoc/main/Readme%20images/manual_testing/search-bar-unfiltered.png)